 Woodside Link road - route

-The route for the new road is to the north and east of Houghton Regis.
+The new road runs to the north and east of Houghton Regis.
 This is shown on the location plan on the Planning Inspectorate website. (link opens in new window) Other plans can also be viewed on the Planning Inspectorate website, under the Application tab (link opens in new window).

-The 2.9km road will be a wide single carriageway, consisting of two 5m lanes, 1m hard strips and a footway / cycleway.
+The 2.9km road is a wide single carriageway, consisting of two 5m lanes, 1m hard strips and a footway / cycleway.
 Verges will be a minimum of 2.5m wide.
-The new road will connect into Highways England's proposed roundabout, which forms part of the M1 Junction 11a scheme.
-Links from the northern roundabout of the Woodside Link to the M1 Junction 11a and to Sundon Road will be dual-carriageway.
+The new road connects into Highways England's roundabout, that forms part of the M1 Junction 11a.
+Links from the northern roundabout of the Woodside Link to the M1 Junction 11a and to Sundon Road are dual-carriageway.

-Much of the road will need to be lit because of the number of junctions and pedestrian crossings.
-The lighting will use the latest technology to minimize light overspill.
+Much of the road needs to be lit because of the number of junctions and pedestrian crossings.
+The lighting uses the latest technology to minimize light overspill.
 Crossing points will be provided where the road crosses existing public rights of way or other pedestrian/cycle routes; this will include signal controlled Toucan crossings.